-In January, did you make a New Year’s resolution to run your first 5K, cut out sugar, quit smoking, join a gym, or attain another such ambitious goal?
+What was your goal for this year – did you make a resolution to run your first 5K, cut out sugar, quit smoking, join a gym, or attain another such ambitious goal?
 And are you now disappointed in yourself for failing to follow through on your vow?

 First off, don’t feel bad; you’re in the majority.
 Research shows that fewer than half of all New Year’s resolutions succeed.
 And one study found that on average, more than a third of the people who make resolutions give up within two weeks!